Five Top Batting Knocks At The 2022 T20 World Cup - UrduPoint

 Perth, Australia, (APP - UrduPoint / Pakistan Point News - 29th Oct, 2022 ) :Cricket's Twenty20 World Cup is in full swing, with teams jostling for a semi-final spot in the two groups of the Super 12 stage.

 AFP Sport takes a look at the five best knocks of the tournament so far: Kohli masterclass He came, he saw, he conquered.
-"King Kohli" hit an unbeaten 82 to lead India to a memorable win over arch-rivals Pakistan with more than 90,000 fans in attendance at the MCG.
+Virat Kohli hit an unbeaten 82 to lead India to a memorable win over arch-rivals Pakistan with more than 90,000 fans in attendance at the MCG.

-Kohli lifted India from a precarious 31-4 while chasing a target of 160 in their first match, to guide the team home on the last ball in a dramatic final over.
+"King Kohli" lifted India from 31-4 while chasing a target of 160 in their first match, to guide the team home on the last ball in a dramatic final over.

-His two sixes off Pakistan quick Haris Rauf at the end of the 19th over in the tense chase and a 113-run partnership with Hardik Pandya were the keys to the win, and the knock has already been termed one for the ages.
+His two sixes off Pakistan quick Haris Rauf at the end of the 19th over and a 113-run partnership with Hardik Pandya were the keys to the win, and the knock has already been termed one for the ages.

 The big-hitter demolished the opposition attack with four fours and five sixes to raise the fastest T20 fifty by an Australian in 17 balls, as the hosts won with 21 balls to spare.